wmjpillow/OSC-D3/README.md

 $ node bridge.js
 #+end_src

+Launch another Terminal window.
 An example HTML is avaitable at web-side/app.html.
 Open it in your browser:

 #+begin_src sh
+$ cd osc-web
+$ cd web-side/
-$ firefox app.html
+$ open app.html
 #+end_src

 Now you can run your favorite OSC app/device and send OSC messages